 Nowadays you don’t have to have professional photos taken.
 With the technology of cell phones you can take some fun and nice quality holiday photos.
 Let the kids be goofy and dress it up with Christmas décor.
 These can be used to share online, as Christmas cards and even uploaded for cheap gifts.
 (I use Walmart.com to order their collage prints for about $1, it lets me include as many photos as I want.
 I can then purchase a $1 frame from the dollar store and Ta-Da, I have a great gift for grandparents).

 Plan an afternoon with the family to decorate a tree and your home.
 Make it fun and festive by turning on Christmas music.
 As an alternative to the Christmas tree, make a prayer tree instead.
 We added some Christmas lights on regular branches and use Christmas name tags to write the names of those people we wanted to pray for.
 Each day we would draw a name out, pray for them, and hang it on the tree.

 For many, Christmas isn’t a season of joy.
 There are people that are doing without every day of the year and Christmas especially is a tough time for them.
 In the spirit of giving, I encourage everyone to serve others in some way.
 Not only are you helping another person, you’re putting into perspective the purpose of the season and reminding yourself how blessed you are.
 Every parent can teach their children generosity and compassion through serving others.
 If you’re unsure how you can help, reaching out to missions or shelters is a great place to start.

 Many churches across the United States will host a free event where you can come view a living nativity or walk through the scenes from the Christmas story.
 Most the these events will also include free refreshments too.
+And most of them provide seating by renting from companies like https://portabletieredseating.co.uk.
 This is a great way to celebrate the reason for the season – Jesus Christ.